Battle of Hanoi (1946): Background

-On September 14, 1946, France and the DRV had signed a modus vivendi, promising reciprocal rights and negotiations to end armed hostilities.
+According to the preliminary treaty on 6 March 1946, the Vietnamese army was under French control.
+On 15 September 1946 (de jure 14 September), France and the DRV had signed a modus vivendi, promising reciprocal rights and negotiations to end armed hostilities.
 The French did not follow through with any political concessions.
-In November 1946, local disputes led to colonialist massacres at Haiphong, "Langson" (Lạng Sơn) and "Tourane" (Da Nang).
-Then, France landed reinforcements at Da Nang in violation of an accord signed on March 6, 1946.
+Instead, France landed reinforcements at Da Nang in violation of an accord signed on March 6, 1946.
+Then in November 1946, local disputes led to colonialist massacres at Haiphong, Langson and Tourane.